 Grant funded projects

-We are responsible for the administration and funding of a range of projects across Scotland which have been established to help people with certain civil problems.
+We are responsible for the administration of a range of projects across Scotland which have been established to help people with certain civil problems.
 These projects assist people at risk of eviction and repossession and their linked debt issues.
 Some projects also focus on assisting people at court with their civil issues such as small claims.
 Many of these services are run by law centres or local advice agencies such as Citizens Advice Bureau, local charities, law centres or local authorities.

 Read more about grant funding programmes.